saucepleez/taskt/README.md

 ## License
 This project is licensed under the Apache License - see the LICENSE.md file for details.
 This project is free for personal or commercial use.

+## Known Issues
+- Screen Recording requires Windows scale settings to be at 100%.

 ### Support?
 Questions?
 Feature Request?
  [Create a new enhancement issue!](https://github.com/saucepleez/taskt/issues/new)